The 8 Best Golf Balls for High Handicappers [2023 Edition]

 • Durable construction

-• Priced higher than other golf balls for high handicappers
+• Priced higher than other options for high handicappers

 • I prefer more spin around the greens